 Bean Traders | 105 W. North Carolina 54 #249

-Bean Traders had an assortment of seasonal pastries like pumpkin pie tarts and cookies covered in frosting!
+Bean Traders had an assortment of seasonal pastries like pumpkin pie tarts and decorated cookies.
 Treat yourself to a cup of coffee and something sweet.

 The Parlour | 117 Market St. Durham

-The Parlour has two delicious pumpkin flavors that you definitely want to try.
-Stop by for a scoop or pint of their pumpkin cookies & cream and vegan pumpkin pie ice cream!
+The Parlour always has fun seasonal specials that you definitely want to try.
+Stop by for a scoop or pint filled with pumpkin, apple cider, and other fall flavors.